Skip to content

 Attend a Great Lives Lecture at UMW

-The University of Mary Washington is featuring two critical figures in African American history for the February editions of their Great Lives Lecture Series.
-Attend one or both of these free lectures and learn more about the incredible contributions of John Robert Lewis and Phillis Wheatley.
+The University of Mary Washington is featuring three revolutionary African-American jazzmen on the February 19th edition of their Great Lives Lecture Series.
+Attend this free lecture and learn more about the incredible musical legacies of Duke Ellington, Louis Armstrong, and William Basie.

-Learn about African American Innovators at the Central Rappahannock Regional Library
+Learn about African American History Central Rappahannock Regional Library

 • Jerry Lawson, video game engineer